Don't see an answer to your question? Email email@example.com.

-If the product name is green, we believe it is low FODMAP at 1 serving based on its mix of ingredients.
+If the product name is green, we believe it is low FODMAP at a reasonable serving size.
 This does not mean the product is completely void of FODMAPs, or that it wouldn’t be high FODMAP in larger portions.
 Make sure you’re always checking the label for serving size information and using the the Monash App in conjunction with Spoonful.

 If you’ve scanned a particular condiment or cheese product, you may notice that ingredients like garlic, onion and milk are not flagged.
 Don’t worry, this is by design!

-Certain condiments varieties like ketchup, Worcestershire sauce, and sriracha in addition to certain low-lactose cheeses like parmesan, Swiss, and cheddar have been tested low FODMAP at 1 serving despite having high-FODMAP ingredients.
+Certain condiments like ketchup, Worcestershire sauce, and sriracha in addition to certain low lactose cheeses like parmesan, Swiss, and cheddar have been tested low FODMAP at 1 serving despite having high-FODMAP ingredients.
 This is because these ingredients are in such low quantities that the product is unlikely to trigger IBS symptoms.

 If a product has been certified by FODMAP Friendly or Monash, we will indicate that in the text.
 In addition, FODMAP Friendly certified products will have their icon next to the product photo both in the results modal and Discover feed.

-If the product name is red, that food contains an ingredient that is high FODMAP at most serving sizes.
+If the product name is red, that food contains an ingredient that is high FODMAP at a reasonable serving size.
 We recommend avoiding these products unless they have been lab tested and approved by FODMAP Friendly or Monash.

-If you see a product listed as red that you believe should be yellow or green, send us an email at firstname.lastname@example.org.
+If you see a product listed as red that you believe should be yellow or green, please flag it.

 If you’re interested in learning more about which ingredients you’re likely to encounter most, check out our post on the Top 50 FODMAP Ingredients.